-The Management screen, shown in Figure 5-30, allows you to change the Gateway's access settings as well as configure the SNMP (Simple Network Management Protocol) and UPnP (Universal Plug and Play) features.
+The Management screen allows you to change the Gateway's access settings as well as configure the SNMP (Simple Network Management Protocol) and UPnP (Universal Plug and Play) features.

 Gateway Access

 Local Gateway Access.
 To ensure the Gateway's security, you will be asked for your password when you access the Gateway's Web-based Utility.
 The default username and password is admin.